Bureau of Land Management Forestry Technician (Fire)(Assistant Engine Captain) in Lewistown, Montana

 Appointment is subject to meeting one-year probationary requirements.

 RELOCATION EXPENSES: Travel, transportation and relocation expenses will not be paid by the Department of the Interior.
 Any travel, transportation and relocation expenses associated with reporting for duty in this position will be the responsibility of the selected employee.

 You must be 18 years of age or older to be assigned to a hazardous position.

 FACT SHEET FOR FIRE POSITIONS: www.blm.gov/wo/st/en/res/blmjobs/howtoapply/firefighterconditions.html

 Career Transition Assistance Plan (CTAP)/Interagency Career Transition Assistance Program (ICTAP): CTAP/ICTAP provides eligible surplus and displaced Federal competitive service employees with selection priority over other candidates for competitive service vacancies.
 Information about CTAP/ICTAP eligibility is available from OPM's Career Transition Resources website at CTAP or ICTAP.
 If your agency has notified you in writing that you are a surplus or displaced employee eligible for CTAP consideration or that you are a displaced employee eligible for ICTAP consideration, you may receive selection priority if: 1) This vacancy is within your CTAP/ICTAP eligibility; 2) You apply under the instructions in this announcement; and 3) You are found well-qualified for this vacancy.
-To be well qualified, you must fall within the Well Qualified or Best Qualified categories on the rating criteria for this position.
+To be well qualified, you must receive a score of at least 90 to receive priority consideration under either program.
 Information about CTAP/ICTAP eligibility is available from OPM's Career Transition Resources website at CTAP or ICTAP.